tomtom-international/asciidoxy/README.md

 - Collecting API reference information from remote and local sources.
 - Single and multi page HTML output.
 - Single page PDF output.
+- Transcoding: showing how to use elements written in one language in another compatible language.

 ## Credits